SysKitTeam/docs-point/storage-management/storage-reports.md

 * **Name**; the name of the site.
    * Clicking the name opens the Site Storage report for the selected workspaces.
 * **Size**; shows the size of the site.
-* **Last 180 Days**; shows the storage trend for a site during this period of time along with an arrow that signifies the growth or reduction.
+* **Last 180 Days**; shows the storage trend for a site during this period along with an arrow that signifies the growth or reduction.
 Hovering above it gives you a percentage of how much.
    * By default, the Last 180 Days column is shown on the report, but the following views are also available: **Largest Growth in last 7 days, Largest Growth in last 30 days, Largest Growth in last 90 days**.
 * **State**; show the state of the site, whether it is active, archived, or other.
   * Keep in mind that soft deleted and archived sites also count towards your storage usage until they are permanently deleted.